Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Semiclassical analysis of the -photon driven resonator

 From the remarks in the previous section and using Eqs.~(\ref{Eq:Condition_i})~and~(\ref{Eq:Condition_ii}), we can already draw some important conclusions about the nature of DPTs in this class of systems.
 In particular, we formulate the following no-go theorem.

-{\bf No-go theorem.} {\it Consider a $n$-photon driven-dissipative resonator, with nonvanishing Kerr nonlinearity, governed by the Lindbladian (\ref{lin}) then: (a) a second-order DPT never occurs for odd $n$; (b) If $\gamma \neq 0$ (weak symmetry), $n=2$ is the only case with a second-order DPT; (c) If $\gamma = 0$, and $U_1 \neq 0$, again $n=2$ is the only cases where a second-order DPT can emerge; (d) A DPT for $n=4$ can be found only if $U_1 =\gamma = 0$. (e) For $U_2 \neq 0$, no second-order DPTs can occur if $n>4$.} \begin{proof} The semiclassical solutions of the stationary Gross-Pitaevskii equation (\ref{ss_sc}) must satisfy \eqref{Eq:G_fun_N}.
+{\bf Semiclassical no-go theorem.} {\it Consider a $n$-photon driven-dissipative resonator, with nonvanishing Kerr nonlinearity, governed by the Lindbladian (\ref{lin}).
+Then, according to the semiclassical equations of motion: (a) a second-order DPT never occurs for odd $n$; (b) If $\gamma \neq 0$ (weak symmetry), $n=2$ is the only case with a second-order DPT; (c) If $\gamma = 0$, and $U_1 \neq 0$, again $n=2$ is the only cases where a second-order DPT can emerge; (d) A DPT for $n=4$ can be found only if $U_1 =\gamma = 0$. (e) For $U_2 \neq 0$, no second-order DPTs can occur if $n>4$.} \begin{proof} The semiclassical solutions of the stationary Gross-Pitaevskii equation (\ref{ss_sc}) must satisfy \eqref{Eq:G_fun_N}.
 The behaviour of this function around $N=0^+$ for $U_1\neq0$ or $\gamma\neq0$ is given by

 The case where $U_1,\gamma=0$, the expansion leads to

 To prove \textit{(a)}, we consider odd-$n$, and from \eqref{expansion_1} we get

 and therefore the condition (\ref{Eq:Condition_i}) for the occurrence of a second-order DPT is never satisfied.
 If $U_1,\gamma=0$, instead, \eqref{expansion_2} gives